atrocore/atrocore/README.md

 ### Integrations

-AtroCore has a REST API and can be integrated with any third-party system.
+AtroPIM has a REST API and can be integrated with any third-party system, channel or marketplace.
 You can also use import and export functions or use our modules (import feeds and export feeds) to get even more flexibility.

-We offer automated integrations with a lot of systems as a paid functionality.
+We offer the following native paid integrations:

+- Any channel manager: Channable, ChannelPilot, ChannelAdvisor and others
+- ERPs: Odoo, SAP, SAP Business One, Business Central, Xentral, Infor and others
+- Marketplaces: Amazon, Otto
+- E-Commerce Platforms: Adobe Commerce (Magento 2), Shopware, Prestashop, WooCommerce, Shopify, Sylius and others.

+Read [this article](https://store.atrocore.com/en/atrocore-integrations-for-erp-ecommerce-marketplaces) to better understand how our integrations work.

+Please [contact us](https://www.atropim.com/contact), if you want to know more.

 ## What Are the Advantages of Using It?